RedHatQE/teflo_examples/resource_check/semaphore_playbook_check/README.md

    that defines a simple uri check for services/systems NOT being monitored by semaphore

 ### Notification
-The **notification** section describes what and who Carbon should notify a particular trigger or state.
+The **notification** section describes what and who Teflo should notify a particular trigger or state.
 This is optional.
 This was included as a nice way to alert you of in case any of the validation failed.
 It uses a [notification template](notification_templates/resource_check_failure.tmpl) which extracts the services being checked in the scenario descriptor file and injects them into the template.